 Blood clots are treated differently depending on the location of the clot and your health.
 If you are experiencing symptoms and suspect you may have a blood clot, see a doctor immediately.

-There have been many research advances made in antithrombotic therapy that have improved the prevention and treatment of blood clots.
+There have been many research advances that have improved the prevention and treatment of blood clots.
 Some current treatments include:

 - Anticoagulants - medicine that prevents clots from forming

-- Clot busters - medicine that dissolves blood clots
+- Thrombolytics - medicine that dissolves blood clots

 - Catheter-directed thrombolysis - a procedure in which a long tube, called a catheter, is surgically inserted and directed toward the blood clot where it delivers clot-dissolving medication